WoodyWangHou/CSE258-DigitRecongnizer/README.md

-# CSE258-DigitRecongnizer
+# Digit Recongnizer
-kNN method to recognize digits
+kNN classifier for handwritten digit recognition.

 * The main file resides in Assignment 2.py
 * Training data can be extracted from ```train.csv```